Reemaachar08/MCW-AI-led-business-process-automation/Hands-on lab/HOL step-by step - AI-led business process automation.md

 11. Select **Go Back (1)** from your browser twice to go back to the **Project Settings** page.

-12. Set the values listed below.
+12. Set the values listed below:

     - **Source Connection (2):** **DocumentSource**
     - **Form recognizer service URI (3):** Previously copied **Endpoint** value from Forms Recognizer.